Aamir Zaki

-Aamir Zaki (April 8, 1968 – June 2, 2017) was a Saudi born Pakistani guitarist-songwriter and composer.
-Zaki is widely considered by many as one of the most influential guitarists in Pakistan's history, and is considered to be among the pioneers of rock music in Pakistan.
+Aamir Zaki (8 April 1968 – 2 June 2017) was a Pakistani guitarist-songwriter and composer.
+Zaki is widely considered by many as one of the most influential guitarists in Pakistan's history, and among the pioneers of rock music in Pakistan.

-Career
+Early life and career

-Zaki started out his music career with a band named The Scratch in 1987.
+Aamir Zaki was born on 8 April 1968 in Riyadh, Saudi Arabia.
+Zaki started out his music career with a band named 'The Scratch' in 1987.
 Their first album was entitled The Bomb, with the title track being about the Empress Market bomb blast.
-He later quit The Scratch in 1988 to form his own band.
+He later quit 'The Scratch' in 1988 to form his own band.
+He was known to make his own guitars all through his career as a musician.

 On Tour with Alamgir

-The first mainstream musician to recognise Zaki as a teenage prodigy was Alamgir, who got in touch with him to tour India, Dubai, England and the United States.
+The first mainstream musician to recognize Zaki as a teenage prodigy was Alamgir, who got in touch with him to tour India, Dubai, England and the United States.
 After touring, Zaki played on two of Alamgir's albums.
 "Keh De Na" and "Albela Rahi" were two singles with Zaki as the lead guitarist.

 Post-Alamgir

 After parting with Alamgir, Aamir Zaki formed the rock band Axe Attack.
 Axe Attack's debut album was rejected by Pakistani record labels, causing the group to fall out.
 Some years later, the rhythm guitarist Nadeem Ishtiaq took the album to Australia where the songs made it to the radio and were well received.